Client: Leading European bank

 Use Case: Windows Servicing, IT Asset Lifecycle Management

-The leading European bank was struggling to keep up with the annual cadence of Windows servicing and patching of 4,500 end user devices.
-Failure to manage these updates quickly put the bank at risk for security breaches and being found non-compliant with regulatory requirements.
-The bank chose to work with ReadyWorks to manage the process of Windows lifecycle management and asset lifecycle managing, resulting in significant cost savings and reduced risk.
+The leading European bank was struggling to keep up with the annual cadence of Windows servicing and patching of 4,500 end-user devices.
+Failure to manage these updates quickly put the bank at risk of security breaches and being found non-compliant with regulatory requirements.
+The bank chose to work with ReadyWorks to manage the process of Windows lifecycle management and IT asset lifecycle management (ITAM), resulting in significant cost savings and reduced risk.

 Windows Servicing and Patching: Continuous OS updates and security patches are critical but time-consuming tasks that pull IT teams away from other critical IT transformation programs.
 The process requires a clear picture of systems requiring updates or patches, application preparation and testing, communicating with and scheduling end users, and putting systems in the appropriate workflow depending on user and hardware requirements and lease cycles.
 The bank’s IT team was managing the process with a mountain of spreadsheets and manual processes.